FINNGEN/META_ANALYSIS/README.md

 scripts/meta_analysis.py supports 3 different meta-analysis methods N: purely weight by sample size and use z-score from p-value,
 variance: weight z-score from p-value by variance, inv_var: regulare inverse variance weighted betas meta-analysis. inv_var is recommeneded if betas and variances are comparable.
-In case of combining data frmo different models (e.g.) linear vs. logistic you should use sample size weighted meta.
+In case of combining data from different models (e.g.) linear vs. logistic you should use sample size weighted meta.